ktorio/ktor-documentation/topics/server-typed-session-auth.md

 The `session<S, P>()` factory takes the session type first and the principal type second.
 The `validate` block turns a session into a principal or returns `null` to reject the session.

-By default, a request without a valid session gets `401 Unauthorized`.
-For a browser application, a redirect to the sign-in page is usually better.
-Set `onUnauthorized` to change the response:
+By default, a request without a valid session receives `401 Unauthorized`.
+For a browser application, you can redirect the caller to the sign-in page instead.
+Set the `onUnauthorized` handler to change the response:

 ```kotlin
 data class UserSession(val userId: String)